mabuhay87/Full-Stack-Web-Development/Helpdesk Ticket System/ReadMe.md

 # Getting Started
 ## Unzip the file somewhere on your machine.
-- Open Visual Studio 2022(or your version) → File → Open → Project/Solution → select HelpdeskTicketingSystem.sln.
+- Open Visual Studio 2022(or your version but needs to restore NuGet Packages) → File → Open → Project/Solution → select HelpdeskTicketingSystem.sln.
 - Make sure your .sln project file is inside the unzip folder for this project to work.
 - I have to zip this large project so I can easily upload this to github.